BreadMoirai/github-release-gradle-plugin/README.md

-    targetCommitish "master" // by default this is set to "master" releaseName "v1.0.0" // Release title, by default this is the same as the tagName body "" // by default this is empty draft false // by default this is false prerelease false // by default this is false releaseAssets jar.destinationDir.listFiles // this points to which files you want to upload as assets with your release
+    targetCommitish "master" // by default this is set to "master" releaseName "v1.0.0" // Release title, by default this is the same as the tagName body "" // by default this is empty draft true // by default this is true prerelease false // by default this is false releaseAssets jar.destinationDir.listFiles // this points to which files you want to upload as assets with your release, by default this is empty

     overwrite false // by default false; if set to true, will delete an existing release with the same tag and name dryRun false // by default false; you can use this to see what actions would be taken without making a release